who-biz/lightwalletd/README.md

 ## Zcashd

-You must start a local instance of `verusd`, and its `.komodo/VRSC.conf` file must include the following entries (set the user and password strings accordingly):
+You must start a local instance of `verusd`, and its `VRSC.conf` file must include the following entries (set the user and password strings accordingly):
 ```
 txindex=1